dinorain/kalobranded/README.md

-### Checkoutaja: Go REST example for product checkout service
+### Kalobranded: Go REST example for branded product checkout service

 #### What have been used:
 * [sqlx](https://github.com/jmoiron/sqlx) - Extensions to database/sql.